tomortonbew-personal/interview-coach-skill/references/commands/feedback.md

 - If feedback references a specific round, cross-reference with Question Bank entries for that round
 - If feedback contradicts coach scoring, log the discrepancy in Calibration State → Scoring Drift Log

 **Output**: Brief confirmation of what was captured, the dimension mapping, and any discrepancy with previous coaching assessment.
 If the feedback suggests a coaching pivot, say so: "This feedback suggests [X] matters more than we've been prioritizing.
 Worth revisiting in your next `progress` review."
+If the feedback points to a specific interviewer concern pattern, suggest: "`concerns` can help you build counter-evidence for this."

 ---